keithledgerwood/WICLab-guide/04-security.md

 ### Test the Device Assurance Policy

+1. Return to your **Virtual Desktop**.
-1. In your Virtual Desktop environment, on the Okta Verify app **Accounts** page, click the device health icon to verify that your OS version is version 10.
+1. In your Virtual Desktop, open the **Okta Verify** app.
+1. On the **Accounts** page, click the device health icon to verify that your OS version is version 10.
     |||
    |:-----|:-----|
     |![Okta Verify Health Check](images/011/fastpass_healthcheck_button_240.png "Okta Verify Health Check")|

-1. In your Virtual Desktop environment, sign in as your new employee.
+1. In your Virtual Desktop, sign into your Okta tenant as your new employee.
 1. Select the **Marketo** app.
 You will be denied.

     |||